agathanon/rr-dev/README.md

 python rr.py
 ```

-4. decode traffic in wireshark using `ssl-keylog.log` as the ssl keyfile
+4. decode traffic in wireshark using `ssl-keylog.log` as the tls keyfile
 5. compare against the cloudflare blog notes (unless you have the pcap which seems to be gone now)

-## notes
+## comparison to blog article
 server advertises maximum stream concurrency of 128:

 ![Maximum concurrent streams](.img/maxstreams.png)